dmithamo/dmithamo/README.md

 ##### ⏳ Me at a Glance

 - 👷 I have previously worked:
+  - as a web dev with a major player in the sports betting domain, helping build a real time dashboard for surfacing important business metrics
   - as a web dev with a software company, currently building a logistics platform deployed as a SaaS solution in the LPG industry
   - as a web dev with an oil and gas importer/retailer, building internal tooling to make them more efficient and performant
   - as a web dev with a player in the IoT space, building cool dashboards to help make sense of telemetry data